midzer/beerbase/content/breweries/the-blind-bat-brewery-llc/long-island-potato-stout.md

 srm: 0
 upc: 0
 ---
-Brewed with real mashed Long Island Potatoes (or is it Potatos"?) in the mash - hence
+Brewed with real mashed Long Island Potatoes (or is it \Potatos\"?) in the mash - hence